The President Is Coming

-The President Is Coming is a 2009 Indian satirical mockumentary film directed by Kunaal Roy Kapur based on his play by the same title which premiered at the Royal Court/Rage Theatre Festival in Mumbai in January 2006.
+The President Is Coming is a 2009 Indian English-language satirical mockumentary film directed by Kunaal Roy Kapur based on his play by the same title which premiered at the Royal Court/Rage Theatre Festival in Mumbai in January 2006.
 The film, written by Anuvab Pal, marks Kapur's debut as a director and features an ensemble cast including Konkona Sen Sharma as a Bengali writer and a social activist.
-The film explores a day in the life of six contestants who will stop at nothing as the US President is coming to town.
+The film explores a day in the life of six contestants who will stop at nothing as the US president is coming to town.
 Konkona plays Maya Roy, one of the six contestants who will represent New India in front of the President.

 Plot

 In 2006, George W. Bush, President of the United States, visits India.
 In addition to the many diplomatic and political things on the agenda is a rather unusual event — a meeting with the young faces responsible for shaping "The New India".
 The six contestants are Maya Roy, India's best young writer; Ajay Karlekar, India's best young social activist; Archana Kapoor, India's best young entrepreneur; Rohit Seth, call center accent trainer; Kapil Dev Dholakia, India's best young stock investor, and Ramesh S, software engineer.

 They have to undergo bizarre tests and activities to top the list.
 In the end only two are left Kapil and Maya.
 Kapil is caught cheating in the final round and Maya is selected.
 However, with a bizarre turn of events she is not the one who shakes the hand.